xrrocha/xrecords/doc/intro.md

 format conversion framework.

 - Each conversion has a *source* and a *destination*.
-- A `Source` reads one or more data data items encoded in its tabular format and converts each to the `Record` format.
+- A `Source` reads one or more data data items encoded in its input tabular format and converts each to the `Record` format.
 - A `Destination`, in turn, accepts one or more `Record`s and converts each to its output tabular format.
 - As each record is read it can be *filtered* to determine whether it should be